 Grinnell Scarlet and Black, Grinnell Iowa.
 Mme.
 Bergljat Tillisch, a Norwegian folk song interpreter of folk song presented a very attractive program.
 She has spent many months in Norway to become thoroughly acquainted with the old ballad, and folk songs current among the mountains people.

-We see by the Jefferson Boaster
+We see by the Jefferson Boaster from Lafayette Indiana that a Vel.

-people.